 Thank you for stopping by in my little corner of the Universe.
 My name is Dylan.
 I am an amateur advice columnist specializing in relationships, sex, and intimacy.
-I am a mostly-het, mostly-cis man who is a father to a beautiful daughter and a partner to two lovely humans.
-To give you some personal background, I have been ethically non-monogamous/polyamorous for three years.
-In those three years, I have connected with more wonderful people than I honestly deserve.
+I am a queer, mostly cis-gendered man who is a father to a beautiful daughter and a partner to two lovely humans.
+To give you some personal background, I have been ethically non-monogamous/polyamorous for the last five years.
+In those five years, I have connected with more wonderful people than I honestly deserve.
 And now I wish to spread some of that wisdom I have received with the rest of the world, which brings me here!

 In my column, you will find that I have three core beliefs.